ksvcchh/WZI_P01/Data Privacy and Security Plan.md

 2. **Data Retention Policy**:
    - No sensitive data is retained beyond **7 days** unless explicitly required.
    - Logs are purged automatically **every week** using a cron job.
+   - Include **backup-specific policies**, ensuring sensitive data in backups is encrypted and adheres to the same retention rules as live data.

 3. **Transparency to Users**:
    - Provide a clear privacy policy explaining data handling practices.